AyoCodess/Ex-Student-Database-Fullstack-REACT/README.md

 4. Update details of existing contacts
 5. Contact count
 6. Loading states
-7. If API fails on get request to fetch all contacts, we get an error

 ### Other features

 1. Date input field only accepts text input in dd/mm/yyyy format
+2. Input field validation
-2. Database will not update if any of the input fields are left empty, check console for validation.
+3. Database will not update if any of the input fields are left empty.
 We also have a simple toast too show the errors.
-Go to Modal.js line 77 to view the logic
-3. Error modal will timeout after 8 seconds, so the user does not have to exit it manually
+4. Error modal will timeout after 8 seconds, so the user does not have to exit it manually
-4. List automatically sorts by User ID when loaded for the first time and when updated subsequently
+5. List automatically sorts by User ID when loaded for the first time and when updated subsequently
+6. Universal fetch function, reducing code.

 ### What could be improved

-1. Input field error validation alerts, i.e if a user enters a number instead of a string, they should get feedback right away. right now we have a simple toast alert and console errors
+1. More input field error validation alerts, i.e if a user enters a number instead of a string, they should get feedback right away. right now we have a simple toast alert and console errors
 2. Add list sorting buttons i.e sort by name ascending, descending and school
 3. Add pagination
 4. Add cooler loading states
-5. Cache api data if nothing has been changed on the front end
+5. Cache API data if nothing has been changed on the front end
-6. When updating a student their current details should populate in the form
-7. Implement one function with params for all API requests, so we can add several different error states and UI depending on the fetch request that failed, this will also reduce lines of code significantly and keep the code clean
-8. Refactor code, could be streamlined
-9. Ability to hide contact rows
+6. Ability to hide contact rows

-### My Experience
+### My Experience (Front-end design and API requests only)

 This was a great challenge for me!
 I particularly enjoyed envisioning the design in my head, mocking it and then building it, while keeping the user experience at the front and centre of everything I implemented.
 As I was building, new ideas for features came up, but for an MVP and due to the time constraints of the project, focusing on core features and getting it right has to take priority.

-To ensure quality design and implementation, considering data flow logic, state management, and bug fixing, I needed more than the expected 1-2 hours to complete the task.
-I also ran into some brief trouble with the API (unexpectedly working with Axios), the whole project took me a work day to complete.
-That said, if I were to perform this task again I‘m confident I could significantly reduce that time down to about 4 hours if i had the designs and some basic UI components to work with.
+To ensure quality design and implementation, considering data flow logic, state management, and bug fixing, I needed more than the expected 1 to 2 hours to complete the task.
+I also ran into some brief trouble with the API (unexpectedly working with Axios), the whole project took me a work 8 hours to complete.
+That said, if I were to perform this task again I‘m confident I could significantly reduce that time down to about 3 to 5 hours if I had some UI components to work with and accoutring for the testing and the unknown.